marberi/100days/README.md

 it has some interesting results on how techniques used for training a neural network can improve the accuracy, but destroy the interpretation as probabilities.
 They discuss a model with a free parameter which can be used to solve this issue.

+# Day 154 [2019-06-24]
+Continued working on the same topic, watching a video of their actual paper presentation.
+Also thinking of how to best implement and test this technique.
+They use the validation set to optimize a single parameter, which adjust the logits in the different classes.
+It is not completely clear this could not be done with the training set.